MEGAMMS/MEGA-AI/README.md

 # MEGA-AI

-MEGA-AI is a Web Application for generating images from text using stability ai using only vanilla javascript.
+MEGA-AI is a Web Application for generating images from text using [stability-ai](https://replicate.com/stability-ai/stable-diffusion) using only vanilla javascript.

 The project is based on Fireship course for javascript.